IBM/bamoe/README.md

 # bamoe-maven
-this is a repository to track IBM work (Issues and Project) with the KIE community!
+This is a repository for storing the code for product related BAMOE Maven artifacts.